Hearts in Atlantis: Film adaptation

-Low Men in Yellow Coats and "Heavenly Shades of Night Are Falling" formed the basis of a 2001 film entitled Hearts in Atlantis, starring Anthony Hopkins as Ted Brautigan, Anton Yelchin as Bobby Garfield, Mika Boorem as Carol Gerber and Hope Davis as Liz Garfield.
+"Low Men in Yellow Coats" and "Heavenly Shades of Night Are Falling" formed the basis of a 2001 film entitled Hearts in Atlantis, starring Anthony Hopkins as Ted Brautigan, Anton Yelchin as Bobby Garfield, Mika Boorem as Carol Gerber and Hope Davis as Liz Garfield.
 Major story elements are common to the film and the story, but many of the details were changed.
-In addition, all the references to the Dark Tower were removed and the final destinies of the characters, revealed in the latter stories of the original novel, are excluded.
+In addition, all the references to The Dark Tower were removed and the final destinies of the characters, revealed in the latter stories of the original novel, are excluded.
 A further consequence of the changes is that the film's title is completely impenetrable to those unfamiliar with the novel, although a snatch of dialogue attempts to remedy this: Ted remarks that childhood is a lost city like Atlantis.

 Connection to King's other works

 The town of Derry is mentioned several times to be near the University of Maine.
-Derry is a recurring setting for King's novels and short stories.
+Derry is a recurring setting for King's novels and short stories, like It and Insomnia.

 'The Regulators' are mentioned, and appear in several stories linked with the Dark Tower universe.

 When Ted has 'gone blank' he uses language that occurs often in the Dark Tower universe, as when he says "There will be water if God wills it" and "All things serve the Beam."

 When Ted sends Bobby a letter toward the end of the novel, the envelope is filled with red rose petals; the Dark Tower stands in a field of red roses called Cań-Ka No Rey.